The Try Guys: Miles

+Ryan

+Ryan Garcia is a member of the Try Guys.
+On stage, Garcia has performed in several Los Angeles productions, including Ravenswood Manor, Lottie Platchett Took a Hatchet, and FOUND the Musical.
+He become one of nine new official members of The Try Guys in May 2024.

+YB

+YB Chang Biste was born in Seoul, South Korea.
+She moved to the United States at the age of 12.
+From an early age, she developed an interest in creative storytelling, writing, and drawing comics.
+Her passion for visual storytelling grew in high school, where she began studying filmmaking and video editing.
+She later attended the University of Southern California School of Cinematic Arts, where she earned a degree in Film and Television Production.

+In July 2018, she launched a self-titled YouTube channel.
+In May 2024, she became one of nine new official members of The Try Guys, following the departures of Ned Fulmer and Eugene Lee Yang from the group.

 Zach

-Zachary Andrew Kornfeld (born July 26, 1990).
-He was born to Jewish parents, Adam and Margo Kornfeld in Scarsdale, New York.
+Zachary Andrew "Zach" Kornfeld (born July 26, 1990), was born to Jewish parents Adam and Margo Kornfeld in Scarsdale, New York.
 He became involved in filmmaking and editing after receiving a LEGO Steven Spielberg Movie Maker Kit as a child.
-He is Jewish but does not keep kosher and did not have a bar mitzvah, though he did choose the Hebrew name Rakdan (Hebrew: רַקְדָן), meaning dancer.
+He is Jewish but does not keep kosher and did not have a bar mitzvah, though he did choose the Hebrew name Rakedan (Hebrew: רַקְדָן), meaning dancer.
 Kornfeld was diagnosed with ankylosing spondylitis in his late twenties.
 He graduated from Emerson College with a Bachelor of Fine Arts.
 As a child, he appeared on Saturday Night Live in an episode hosted by Elijah Wood that aired on December 13, 2003.
 In December 2018, he announced he had been in relationship for the past two years with Margaret Angela "Maggie" Bustamante, a pediatric nurse.
 In 2019, he decided to undergo hair restoration, a combination of surgery and microblading, to combat pattern hair loss.
 On May 13, 2020, Kornfeld announced his intention to start a six-part series on the Try Guys YouTube Channel challenge of starting his own business, Zadiko Tea Co., for less than $500.
 Kornfeld and Bustamante announced their engagement in August 2020 and married in February 2023.
+In April 2025, the two announced Bustamante's pregnancy on Instagram.

+On October 4, they announced the birth of their daughter, Lucia.